 This new method for designing ionizable lipids is expected to have broad implications for mRNA-based vaccines and therapeutics, which are poised to treat a range of conditions, from genetic disorders to infectious diseases.
 Also, the new approach has the potential to accelerate the development of mRNA therapies overall.
 While it can take years to develop an effective lipid using traditional methods, the team’s directed evolution process could reduce this timeline to just months or even weeks.

-“Our hope is that this method will accelerate the pipeline for mRNA therapeutics and vaccines, bringing new treatments to patients faster than ever before,” said Michael J. Mitchell, an associate professor in bioengineering at Penn.
+“Our hope is that this method will accelerate the pipeline for mRNA therapeutics and vaccines, bringing new treatments to patients faster than ever before,” said Michael J. Mitchell, PhD, an associate professor in bioengineering at Penn.

 At the heart of the Penn team’s nanoparticles are ionizable lipids, that is, lipids that can switch between charged and neutral states depending on their surroundings.
 This switch is essential for the nanoparticle’s journey: In the bloodstream, ionizable lipids stay neutral, preventing toxicity.
 But once inside the target cell, they become positively charged, triggering the release of the mRNA payload.

-To develop safer, more effective ionizable lipids, the Penn Engineers employed a unique approach that combines two prevailing methods: medicinal chemistry, which involves slowly and laboriously designing molecules one step at a time, and combinatorial chemistry, which involves generating many different molecules quickly through simple reactions.
+To develop safer, more effective ionizable lipids, the Penn engineers employed a unique approach that combines two prevailing methods: medicinal chemistry, which involves slowly and laboriously designing molecules one step at a time, and combinatorial chemistry, which involves generating many different molecules quickly through simple reactions.
 The former has high accuracy but low speed, while the latter has low accuracy and high speed.

-“We thought it might be possible to achieve the best of both worlds—high speed and high accuracy,” said Xuexiang Han, the paper’s first author and, until recently, a postdoctoral fellow in the Mitchell Lab.
+“We thought it might be possible to achieve the best of both worlds—high speed and high accuracy,” said Xuexiang Han, PhD, the paper’s first author and, until recently, a postdoctoral fellow in the Mitchell Lab.
 “But we had to think outside the traditional confines of the field.”

 “We found that the A3 reaction was not only efficient, but also flexible enough to allow for precise control over the lipids’ molecular structure,” Mitchell related.
 This flexibility was key to fine-tuning the ionizable lipid properties for safe and effective mRNA delivery.